 INTEL Science Talent Search Semifinalists

 Students in the Advanced Math/Science Research course have the opportunity to enter the INTEL Science Talent Search Contest, the nation's oldest and most prestigious science competition for pre-college students.
-Since 2010, five Berkshire School students have been honored as INTEL Semifinalists.
+Since 2010, seven Berkshire School students have been honored as INTEL Semifinalists.

 Hyun Suk "Jimmy" Chung '14 of South Korea was selected as a semifinalist for his project entitled "CryoEM structure of MacK, a novel Mycophage isolated here at Berkshire School."
 Chung conducted his reseasrch with the remote guidance of Dr. Susan Hafenstein from Penn State College of Medicine.
 He was able to apply the skills to learn Cryo-EM 3D reconstruction, a method used to determine the structure of a macromolecule.